kyma-project/kyma/docs/application-connector/10-04-connector-service-troubleshooting.md

 ---
-title: Errors while generating or renewing a certificate
+title: Errors when generating or renewing a certificate
 type: Troubleshooting
 ---